 We express the effective free energy barrier from Eyring's original derivation (Eq.~S5) in terms of distributions of membrane free energy barriers and jump lengths across many parallel paths with different numbers of jumps.
 To do this, we equate Eq.~S5 to Eq.~\ref{eq:overall_permeability} and solve for $\Delta G_{eff}^{\ddagger}$.
 Eq.~\ref{eq:effective_barrier} gives the resulting analytical expression for the overall effective free energy barrier, the main theoretical result of this paper.

 We can decompose this effective free energy barrier into enthalpic and entropic terms.
-Under the same assumptions as the original expression by Zwolinski et al. but expanding to include parallel paths, in addition to the terms related to averaging the free energy barriers, we find an effective entropic penalty resulting from the fraction of membrane area accessible to permeation.
+Under the same assumptions as the original expression by Zwolinski et al.~but expanded to include parallel paths, we find an effective entropic penalty resulting from the fraction of membrane area accessible to permeation.
 The permeability only depends on the path areas that are accessible to transport.
-The accessible area to transport is not necessarily the total membrane area, as shown in Eq.~S7.
+The accessible area to transport is not necessarily the total membrane area, as shown in Eq.~\ref{eq:SM_parallel_permeability}.
 This result is consistent with experimental barriers calculated for ions in NF membranes, where the entropy was attributed to geometric constraints on the void volumes~\cite{epsztein_elucidating_2018,shefer_enthalpic_2021}.
 Eq.~\ref{eq:entropic_penalty} more clearly shows this ``entropic'' penalty if we additionally assume all paths are identical.
-Zwolinski et al.~implicitly assumed that the entire area is accessible to transport, or equivalently that $\sum_{i=1}^{n} A_i = A_0$ such that the entropic penalty is 0.
+Zwolinski et al.~implicitly assumed that the entire area is accessible to transport, or equivalently that $\sum_{i=1}^{N} A_i = A_0$ such that the entropic penalty is 0.
 The area fraction accessible to transport, because it is not temperature dependent, would manifest as part of the overall effective entropy.
 When we expand the scenario presented by Zwolinski et al.~to parallel paths, the overall equation becomes:

-$\Delta H_M^{\ddagger}$ and $\Delta S_M^{\ddagger}$ are the enthalpic and entropic barriers within the membrane, and similarly, $\Delta H_{sm}^{\ddagger}$, $\Delta S_{sm}^{\ddagger}$, $\Delta H_{ms}^{\ddagger}$, and $\Delta S_{ms}^{\ddagger}$ are the enthalpic and entropic barriers at the solution-membrane ($sm$) and membrane-solution ($ms$) interfaces.
+$\Delta H_m^{\ddagger}$ and $\Delta S_m^{\ddagger}$ are the enthalpic and entropic barriers within the membrane, and similarly, $\Delta H_{sm}^{\ddagger}$, $\Delta S_{sm}^{\ddagger}$, $\Delta H_{ms}^{\ddagger}$, and $\Delta S_{ms}^{\ddagger}$ are the enthalpic and entropic barriers at the solution-membrane ($sm$) and membrane-solution ($ms$) interfaces.